Model configurations

 wflow_sbm

-Wflow_sbm represents hydrological models derived from the CQflow model (Köhler et al., 2006) that have the SBM vertical concept in common, but can have different lateral concepts that control how water is routed for example over the land or river domain.
-The soil part of SBM is largely based on the Topog_SBM model but has had considerable changes over time.
+Wflow_sbm represents hydrological models derived from the CQflow model (Köhler et al., 2006) that have the Land Hydrology SBM model concept in common, but can have different routing concepts that control how water is routed for example over the land or river domain.
+The soil model of the Land Hydrology SBM model is largely based on the Topog_SBM model but has had considerable changes over time.
 Topog_SBM is specifically designed to simulate fast runoff processes in small catchments while the wflow_sbm model can be applied more widely.
-The main differences are for the vertical concept SBM of wflow_sbm:
+The main differences between the Land Hydrology SBM model and Topog_SBM are as follows:

 Topog_SBM uses an element network based on contour lines and trajectories for water routing.
-Wflow_sbm models differ in how the lateral components river, land, and subsurface are solved.
-Below the different wflow_sbm model configurations are described.
+Wflow_sbm models differ in how the routing components river, land, and subsurface are solved.
+Below the different wflow_sbm model configurations are described, according to the used routing approach.

 An overview of the different processes and fluxes in the wflow_sbm model with the kinematic wave approach for river, overland and lateral subsurface flow: